AvraSaslow/ea-rimorphis/README.md

 ## Workflow

-1. a.
-Use hydrofunctions library to download stream gage data for each location, save to pd dataframe
+1. Use hydrofunctions library to download stream gage data for each location, save to pd dataframe
-1. b.
-Pick time series for that river location (1-2 years)
+2. Pick time series for that river location (1-2 years)

-2. Stream gage analysis
+Stream gage analysis
-2. a.
-Plot the time series of discharge (matplotlib), observe patterns, seasonality, progression of discharge/gage height, etc.
+3. Plot the time series of discharge (matplotlib), observe patterns, seasonality, progression of discharge/gage height, etc.
-2. b.
-Select time period (6  months) around flood event and extract max discharge value for each month
+4. Select time period (6  months) around flood event and extract max discharge value for each month
-2. c.
-Save max discharge values to new pd dataframe
+5. Save max discharge values to new pd dataframe

-3. Satellite analysis
+Satellite analysis
-3. a.
-Generate images for each site that match dates of high discharge values for each month of time period (6 months)
+6. Generate images for each site that match dates of high discharge values for each month of time period (6 months)
-3. b.
-Filter/clean up images as required (remove clouds, etc...)
+7. Filter/clean up images as required (remove clouds, etc...)
-3. c.
-Classify water pixels for each image, generate water pixel counts
+8. Classify water pixels for each image, generate water pixel counts
-3. d.
-Save water pixel count values to max discharge dataframe, append with date column
+9. Save water pixel count values to max discharge dataframe, append with date column

-4. Plot max discharge values for each location on x-axis vs flooded extent (water pixel count) on y-axis using matplotlib
+10. Plot max discharge values for each location on x-axis vs flooded extent (water pixel count) on y-axis using matplotlib

 ## Notebooks